plain5/EKS-Terragrunt/README.md

 * Navigate to OpenSearch Service in the  AWS Management Console :

   * Click on `its-application` cluster -> open `OpenSearch Dashboards URL`;
-  * Login with credentials provided at `infrastructure/opensearch/terragrunt.hcl` file;
+  * Log in with credentials provided at `infrastructure/opensearch/terragrunt.hcl` file;
   * `Explore on my own` -> `Select your tenant` - `Global` -> `Confirm`;
   * click on the three vertical lines in the left upper corner -> `Security` -> `Roles` -> `all_access` -> `Mapped users`;
   * click on `Manage mapping` button -> for `Backend roles` put IAM Role ARN created in the `Prepare needed IAM Roles` block step №4 -> `Map`.